isjwdu/DFADD/README.md

 ```

 2. [**ZIP files**](https://huggingface.co/datasets/isjwdu/DFADD/tree/main)

+The zip file was updated in Apr.
+2025.
+Please merge the VCTK_BONAFIDE into each DFADD subset.

 ## Checkpoint Download
 For those interested in PFlow, we provide checkpoints trained for 1100 epochs on V100-32G.